 Students are required to adhere to School and College policies, procedures, and regulations regarding facilities and equipment usage and both School and College codes of student conduct as well as the Alamo Colleges District Student Responsibility for Success Policy.
 All disciplinary action, including suspension and dismissal from the College, shall be in conformity with the Codes of student conduct of the Parties.
 All Students will be provided access to the Alamo Colleges District eCatalog, Student Code of Conduct, Student Handbook, and Title IX / Clery Act materials in the same manner as all other students enrolled in the College.
-For additional information on the student conduct policies. please refer to the College's College Catalog at https://mypaccatalog.alamo.edu/content.php?catoid=175&navoid=10909.
+For additional information on the College student conduct policies, please refer to the College's Catalog at https://mysaccatalog.alamo.edu/content.php?catoid=176&navoid=10909..
 In the event of a conflict between the policies of School and College, the Parties will collaborate to resolve any conflict.

 The School and the College will inform one another of complaints against a Student.
 The party which receives a complaint of non-academic misconduct may investigate the complaint and reach a decision on responsibility for violations of the applicable student code of conduct, but must notify the other party of sanctions before they are issued.
 Students who are in violation of policies and codes of conduct will, where appropriate, return to the School's high school, if any, and will not be allowed to return to any College facility.
 The Parties will cooperate fully with each other in any investigation involving student misconduct or conduct that threatens or potentially threatens the safety of others and the college campus.
 The Parties will cooperate fully with each other as necessary in all matters pertaining to complaints, grievances and appeals regarding student conduct issues.
-The definition of "cooperation" includes providing access to students may be sanctioned the same as other post-secondary College students and may be subject to exclusion from the College campus and College properties.
+The definition of "cooperation" includes providing access to students or other persons who may be witnesses or persons with knowledge of relevant facts.
+Students may be sanctioned the same as other post-secondary College students and may be subject to exclusion from the College campus and College properties.